 There are four different emphases under the PhD program, including Applied Biosciences, Applied Chemistry, Applied Physics, and Computational Science.

-MS students can pursue an emphasis in Applied Physics or Engineering Science.
+MS students can pursue an emphasis in Applied Physics.

 In addition to applying for admission, prospective students should also solicit Financial Support.

 Documents which must be submitted for admission consideration include